tipoqueno/UI-Design/README.md

 - [User Centered Design (UCD)](https://en.wikipedia.org/wiki/User-centered_design) - (User) Human-centred design is an approach to interactive system development that focuses specifically on making systems usable.

-- [User Interface Design Basics](https://www.usability.gov/what-and-why/user-interface-design.html) - User Interface (UI) Design focuses on anticipating what users might need...
+- [User Interface Design Basics](https://www.usability.gov/what-and-why/user-interface-design.html) - User Interface (UI) Design focuses on anticipating what users might need.

-- [How to Design Voice User Interfaces](https://www.interaction-design.org/literature/article/how-to-design-voice-user-interfaces) - Here, you will learn what the users expect from voice communication and get practical guidelines for how to design great voice user interfaces
+- [How to Design Voice User Interfaces](https://www.interaction-design.org/literature/article/how-to-design-voice-user-interfaces) - Here, you will learn what the users expect from voice communication and get practical guidelines for how to design great voice user interfaces.

 ### Courses